Copyright © 1995, 2001, 2005, 2008, 2013, 2016, 2021 Philadelphia Church of God

 The great, loving Creator and Sustainer of this universe takes no delight in seeing His future children suffer.
 It grieves Him to know the horrific loss of life soon to be visited upon Earth.
 God promised the people of ancient Israel in Exodus 15:26 that if they obeyed Him, they would never have to suffer any diseases, but would instead enjoy super-abundant health.
 In Deuteronomy 7:15, God said He wouldn’t punish them with the same diseases with which He punished Egypt.
 But later, He vowed to inflict them with worse plagues.
 Why?
 For not obeying!

 Deuteronomy 29:22-25 describe a yet future time when nations will ask why these diseases had to infect mankind.
 The answer is quite simple—because the people rebelled and served other gods, refusing to admit the error of their ways.
-Ezekiel 38:22 describes ways in which God will plead with Israel and how He’ll inevitably become known to the billions who either ignorantly or willingly trampled on His laws.
+Ezekiel 38:22 describes ways in which God will plead with Israel and how He will inevitably become known to the billions who either ignorantly or willingly trampled on His laws.
 Even after the pestilence, on top of everything else that has already transpired and that which is yet to occur, the majority of people still won’t repent!

 The masses will not, but a minority will.
 God promises, in Psalm 91:3 and 6, to protect us from pestilence if we trust in Him.
 Some prophets of old were thrown into treacherous dungeons for sounding this seemingly pessimistic warning (Jeremiah 38:2).
 Jeremiah still sounded the trumpet because he knew very well what worse fate would befall him if he should fail to prophesy.
 We share the same concern about our fate if we fail to warn this world about what will soon afflict it.

-Millions have died and will die needlessly, because they either failed or will fail to heed these and other warnings to turn to God with the type of contrite attitude necessary to please Him (Isaiah 66:2).
+Millions have died and will die needlessly because they either failed or will fail to heed these and other warnings to turn to God with the contrite attitude necessary to please Him (Isaiah 66:2).
 Unfortunately, it appears that many see the signs of the times and could escape, but they don’t act.
 Most are like cattle heading for the slaughter, completely oblivious to what lies immediately ahead of them.
 Many others will recognize the four horsemen of religious deception, war, famine and pestilence, but will not know where to turn for escape if they refuse the only source of permanent escape—God!

 “And except those days should be shortened, there should no flesh be saved: but for the elect’s sake those days shall be shortened” (Matthew 24:22).
 The protected elect will comprise those who hold fast to God’s revealed truths and obey all of His laws (Revelation 3:10; 12:14).
 This very small cadre of future leaders will be preserved in the ultimate place of safety to receive final training before being given the authority 3½ years later at the return of Jesus Christ.
 There can be no greater concern than striving to comply with God’s standards of character in order to survive the punishment symbolized by the four horsemen of the apocalypse.
 This vision will soon be a reality for those who adamantly refuse to submit to God.

 A few million, thanks to God cutting events short for the elect’s sake, will not have to die—though they certainly may wish they had!
-They will have to endure the worst time of human suffering ever (Jeremiah 30).
+They will have to endure the worst time of suffering ever (Jeremiah 30:5-7).
 The Philadelphia Church of God is continually providing hope for those willing to yield their naturally stubborn natures to the will of God.
 Doomsayers only tell how bad things will get, but without the hope of how much better it will soon be.
-Jesus Christ is soon returning to this Earth to bring it all the joy and happiness man has continually sought after!
+Jesus Christ is soon returning to this Earth to bring it all the joy and happiness man has continually sought!